GrowthTech2023/GhostMe/docs.postme.md

 Ensure caption privacy by avoiding unnecessary exposure of user data.
 Monitor chained process for failures and fallback gracefully.

-## Let me know if you need any clarification or have additional details you'd like me to cover regarding the integrations architecture and implementation!

 ## 6. Security & Privacy

 ## PostMe handles user data with care, ensuring storage, transmission, and access are secure.